 Put The Aligned Images into Smart Object

-Select all your layers again, and right click on the side of any selected layers and choose “Convert to Smart Object.”
+Select all your layers again, right-click on the side of any selected layers and choose “Convert to Smart Object.”

 Apply The Median Stack Mode To The Smart Object